 Funding Policy.
 The City pays the implicit subsidy on a pay-as-you go basis as part of active health premiums.
 An implicit subsidy for retiree health benefits exists because the medical experience for retirees under age 65 are pooled with the experience for active employees thereby resulting in a lowering of the premium paid for retirees.
 The implicit subsidy is included in the actuarial valuations of the Healthcare Plans.
 The implicit subsidy is shown as both a contribution and payment from the respective Healthcare Plan.
 However, the implicit subsidy is not actually contributed to or paid from the Healthcare Plans.
 Rather, it is paid directly by the City on a pay-as-you-go basis as a part of active member health plan premiums.
-The Plan Actuary separately calculates the total unfunded actuarial liability (that includes implicit and explicit subsidies), and the unfunded actuarial liability for only the explicit subsidy.
-The UAL for the explicit subsidy is used to calculate the City's actuarially determined contribution to the Federated Healthcare Plan (i.e. the Federated 115 Trust).
+The Plan Actuary separately calculates the total unfunded actuarial liability (that includes implicit and explicit subsidy is used to calculate the City's actuarially determined contribution to the Federated Healthcare Plan (i.e. the Federated 115 Trust).